 - 1. Admission application with a \$50 nonrefundable application fee (payable to Richmont Graduate University) - 2.
 A financial feasibility form to demonstrate careful consideration of financial arrangements for graduate education - 3.
 An acknowledgement that the applicant has reviewed the Statement of Faith (part of the application) - 4.
 One official transcript from each undergraduate and graduate institution where credits have been earned.
-One official transcript must reflect a conferred, qualifying bachelor's degree - 5.
-One official copy of the Graduate Record Examination (GRE) score report.
-Information regarding GRE testing dates and locations may be obtained by writing to the Educational Testing Service, Box 6000, Princeton, NJ 08541-6000, visiting www.ets.org/gre, or by calling 1-800-967-1100.
+One official transcript must reflect a conferred, qualifying bachelor's degree. - 5.
+One official copy of the Graduate Record Examination (GRE) or Miller Analogies Test (MAT) score report.
+Information regarding GRE testing dates and locations may be obtained by writing to the Educational Testing Service, Box 6000, Princeton, NJ 08541-6000, visiting www.ets.org/gre, or by calling 1-866-473-4373.

-GRE scores are to be sent directly to Richmont.
+GRE or MAT scores are to be sent directly to Richmont.
 Richmont's school code for the GRE is 5599.
 The general GRE is required, and all sections of the General GRE are to be taken, including the verbal, quantitative and writing sections.